mattsp1290/local-otel/README.md

 ## 📋 Overview

-This environment provides a complete local telemetry stack that:
+This environment provides a complete local telemetry verification stack that:

-- ✅ **Collects traces, metrics, and logs** from SpacetimeDB
+- ✅ **Collects traces, metrics, and logs** from any application
 - ✅ **Exports data to files** for integration testing
 - ✅ **Provides real-time visualization** with Grafana and Jaeger
 - ✅ **Supports StatsD metrics** for high-performance metric collection
 - ✅ **Processes logs** with Filebeat for correlation and analysis
 - ✅ **Runs entirely in Docker** for consistent environments
 - ✅ **Includes verification scripts** in Python, Go, and Bash
+- ✅ **AI Agent Optimized** - designed for automated observability verification

 ## 🏗️ Architecture

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│   SpacetimeDB   │───▶│ OpenTelemetry    │───▶│ File Exports    │
+│ Your Application│───▶│ OpenTelemetry    │───▶│ File Exports    │
-│                 │    │ Collector        │    │ (JSON/CSV/JSONL)│
+│  (Canary API)   │    │ Collector        │    │ (JSON/CSV/JSONL)│
 └─────────────────┘    └──────────────────┘    └─────────────────┘
          │                       │                       │
          │                       ▼                       ▼